 Chloracne results from direct skin contact with chloracnegens.
 Ingestion and inhalation are also possible causative routes.
 Chloracnegens are fat-soluble and persist in the body fat for a long period after exposure.

 Chloracne is caused by exposure to halogenated aromatic hydrocarbons found in:

 Chloracne is a common skin sign of dioxin poisoning.
 Responsible chemicals include:

-Chloracne is a rare skin condition, although outbreaks may occur with accidental mass exposure.
+Chloracne is a rare skin condition although outbreaks may occur with an accidental mass exposure.
 After World War II, several large accidents resulted from food contamination or occupational exposure in Europe.
 Massive intoxication from contaminated oils has occurred several times in Asia especially Japan.
 During the Vietnam War, Agent Orange was used widely, but the real prevalence of chloracne in Vietnam veterans is not known.
 Part of the problem during the Vietnam war was denial and lack of awareness of the potential toxicity of Agent Orange.
 Today, the use of polyhydrocarbons containing dioxin is curtailed.
 Despite the concern over dioxin, government scientists in the United States feel that low levels of dioxin are common in the environment.
 Further, they state that low levels of these agents do not cause chloracne.